RonaldTreur/STSS/README.md

 ### Shorthand

 Property names used in TSS are directly derived from their Titanium API counterparts.
-This makes perfect sense, but some of these counterparts are quite lengthy.
+This makes perfect sense, but some of these names are quite lengthy.
+The value you are to assign them can grow even lengthier however.
 Especially when you need to use constants.
 Furthermore, now that you'll be using CSS-style notation for your markup, it might be nice to use terms you are already familiar with from your CSS-writing days.
 For these reasons STSS comes with support for abbreviations, or *shorthand* notation.

-In order to not break future TSS (Titanium) versions, shorthands are bound to certain property names of namespace names.
+In order to not break future TSS (Titanium) versions, shorthands are bound to certain property-, or namespace names.

 #### Namespaced Property Names

-Looking at the nested property example from the previous section, you might wonder why the property names are prefixed with 'font'.
-After all, being inside a namespace named 'font' this seems a bit redundant.
-This is however due to to Titanium's [Font](http://docs.appcelerator.com/titanium/latest/#!/api/Font) API, which TSS simply mirrors.

-Using STSS you can however shorten this to be more in line with SCSS.
+Fortunately most property names are pretty similar to their CSS-equivalent.
+When it comes to nesting however, some (sub-)propertynames are longer than their CSS-counterparts.
+For some of these properties, STSS remedies this.
+Take for example the [Font-property](http://docs.appcelerator.com/titanium/latest/#!/api/Font)

 ##### font